How Much Sleep Do Kids Really Need?

 - Infants: 14–15 hours

 - Look out for signs your child lacks enough sleep, such as a big drop in grades; difficulty paying attention and remembering; or falling asleep at school or taking naps at home.

 - Establish a consistent routine so your child is eating dinner, brushing their teeth, reading a book or story and winding down at the same times every evening.

-- Stop device use, TV watching and video games 30 to 60 minutes before bedtime.
+- Stop device use, TV watching and video games 30–60 minutes before bedtime.

 - Avoid strenuous physical exertion, stimulating social activity and large meals in the three hours leading up to bedtime.

-- Keep cellphones, tablets and other devices out of your child’s bedroom.
-“They are designed for activities that stimulate your brain.
+- Keep cellphones, tablets and similar devices out of your child’s bedroom, which are designed for activities that stimulate your brain.
 Having them in the room leads your child to start associating them with what should be a sleep environment.
-Rather than using a phone for waking up, set a good old-fashioned alarm clock.”
+Rather than using a phone for waking up, set a good old-fashioned alarm clock.